charder001/Project-Tech/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE.md file for details
+This project is licensed under the   GNU AFFERO GENERAL PUBLIC LICENSE - see the LICENSE.md file for details

 ## Feedback